Leakage and Interpretability in Concept-Based Models: Details on the experimental setup

 Increasing interconcept correlations are induced for $\gamma = 1, \dots, 5$ in a similar fashion to dSprites($\gamma$).
 For our experiments we consider 3dshapes(0) and 3dshapes(5) with size 16K and 14K respectively, and a 0.7/0.1/0.2 train / validation / test ratio.

+\paragraph{CUB.} This dataset consists of 11,788 images of birds labelled with 112 binary phenotype attributes, with the objective of predicting the correct species among 200 classes \citep{CUB}.
+It provides rich fine-grained concept annotations that collectively offer a near-complete description of the target classification task.
+We preprocessed it following \cite{koh20a}, and consider a balanced 0.4/0.1/0.5 train / validation / test ratio.

+\paragraph{HAM10K.} In this dataset the objective is to determine whether a skin lesion is benign or malignant, using dermatoscopic images annotated with 18 morphological attributes.
+We use the annotations from \cite{Chanda2024DermatologistLikeXAI} and the preprocessing from \cite{Patricio2025TwoStepConceptSkin}, yielding 6498 images in total, split with a 0.8/0.1/0.1 train / validation / test ratio.

-\paragraph{Ground-truth interconcept correlations.} In Figure \ref{figure_groundtruth_interconcept_nMIs} we display as a reference the ground-truth interconcept normalised MI for the training datasets used in the experiments.
+\paragraph{Ground-truth interconcept correlations.} In Figure \ref{figure_groundtruth_interconcept_nMIs} we display as a reference the ground-truth interconcept normalised MI for the synthetic training datasets used in the experiments.

-\paragraph{Experiments with incomplete concept set.} In TabularToy(0.25), we remove $c_3$ from the three concepts.
-In dSprites(0), we remove $c_4$ and $c_5$ from the five concepts.
-In 3dshapes(0), we remove $c_3$ and $c_6$ from the six concepts.
+\paragraph{Experiments with an incomplete concept set.} In TabularToy(0.25), we removed $c_3$ from the three concepts.
+In dSprites(0), we removed $c_4$ and $c_5$ from the five concepts.
+In 3dshapes(0), we removed $c_3$ and $c_6$ from the six concepts.
+For CUB we use its concept-incomplete version defined in \cite{zarlenga2025avoiding} where only 22 out of the 112 annotated concepts are kept.
+In HAM10K we remove 8 out of the 18 concepts, with the resulting concept set corresponding to the annotated features \texttt{ ESA, PRL, PES, PIF, OPC, SPC, MVP, PRLC, PLF, PDES}.

-\paragraph{Experiments with misspecified head.} We provide here more details on the experiments to assess the effects of a misspecified final head discussed in Section \ref{sec_causes_of_leakage}.
-To generate non-linear concepts-task dependences in TabularToy($\delta$), we add a non-linear term to the original linear task in \eqref{eq_TT_original_task}, resulting in the binary classification problem,
+\paragraph{Experiments with a misspecified head.} We provide here more details on the experiments to assess the effects of a misspecified final head discussed in Section \ref{sec_causes_of_leakage}.
+To generate non-linear concepts-task dependences in TabularToy($\delta$), we added a non-linear term to the original linear task in \eqref{eq_TT_original_task}, resulting in the binary classification problem,

 The original tasks in \eqref{eq_dS_original_task} and \eqref{eq_3ds_original_task} for dSprites($\gamma$) and 3dshapes($\gamma$) are non-linear, however a linear classifier is able to reach essentially perfect task accuracy (Table \ref{table_c2y_task_performance_incomplete_concepts_misspecified}).
-To induce a sizeable misspecification, we thus add further higher-order non-linear terms.
-The tasks implemented for our experiments on dSprites(0) and 3dshapes(0) read,
+To induce a sizeable misspecification, we thus added further higher-order non-linear terms.
+The tasks implemented for our experiments on dSprites(0) and 3dshapes(0) are:

+We cannot run a similar experiment on CUB and HAM10K, since a linear final head already achieves near-perfect task performance.